CMU-17-356/cmu-17-356.github.io/docs/assignments/HW4.md

 - Pull Request merged with at least one +1 from a reviewer
 - Add at least one constructive comment on another team member’s Pull Request

 We will visit your GitHub repo to check that these have occurred with timestamps prior to the assignment deadline of Feb 28.
+If GitHub fails to show any evidence of your work, you will lose points from the individual portion of your grade.

 ## Final Team Deliverables